Mease Countryside Hospital Medical Malpractice Lawyers

 The lawsuit alleged that the team continued the surgery despite the complications that began almost immediately after they started.
 They neglected to heed any of the warning signs, including the bloody froth that came up the breathing tube as they removed her right tonsil.
 Additionally, the drugs they administered were a dangerous mix and the little girl was too young for the dosages given.

 Mistakes like this are unacceptable and those responsible should be held accountable for negligently harming their patients, which sometimes leads to their loss of life, as was the case with the little girl.
 If you or someone you love has been injured or died at the hands of medical negligence, it is your right to pursue compensation and justice.

 Choose a Skilled Medical Malpractice Lawyer

-At Freidin Brown, P.A., our Miami medical malpractice lawyers have over a century’s worth of experience combined and we will put it to work for your case.
+At Freidin Brown, P.A., our Florida medical malpractice lawyers have over a century’s worth of experience combined and we will put it to work for your case.
 We have recovered hundreds of millions in compensation for our clients and tried over 300 cases in front of a jury.
 Medical malpractice cases are often complex, which is why hiring an lawyer experienced in this area is crucial to obtaining maximum compensation.
 We handle a wide range of medical malpractice cases, including anesthesia errors, surgical errors, misdiagnosis, and birth injuries.